Glutexo/led_panel_client/README.md

 Reset the microcomputer using the `RST` button on the board.
 This should load the `main.py` script.

-For debugging, `screen` to the PyBoard’s Python REPL:
+For debugging, use [picocom] to connect to the PyBoard’s [MicroPython][micropython] REPL:

 ```
-screen /dev/tty.wchusbserial1420 115200
+picocom -b 115200 /dev/tty.wchusbserial1420
 ```

 ## Credit ##